Georgia Education Expense Tax Credit

 Designating your tax credit to The Joy House School is easy.
 Simply follow these steps.

-- Get Pre-Qualified.
-For the 2020 tax year all applications are handled online.
+- Make Your Pledge.
+For the 2021 tax year all applications are handled online.
 Please follow this link to fill out the pledge form on the GaSSO website.
-Specify “The Joy House School” as your school of choice.
+If you don’t have a GaSSO account it will ask you to create one.
+This will allow you to track your pledge, approval, etc..
+If you have an existing account simply login.
+Complete the pledge form and insure you specify “The Joy House School” as your school of choice.
 On completion and submission of the form you will receive an email confirmation from GaSSO.

 - GaSSO makes Requests: This step requires no action from you.
 Your request will automatically be input to the DOR on the first business day of the New Year.